danieleskebby/skebbyAPI/README.md

-# skebbyAPI SDK Version 0.1 beta
+# skebbyAPI SDK Version 0.1

 The goal of this project is to give developers a tool that can be integrated inside the application in no time, can be easy to use and can be readable.